Leadbelly

 When I was a little bitty baby

-My mama would rock me in
+My mama would rock me in the cradle

 In them old cotton fields back home